 , a seasoned advisor to companies in the life science, biotechnology and pharmaceutical industries.
 She joins Orrick from biotech startup Velocity Sciences where she served as General Counsel.

 “Complex commercial transactions are a foundation pillar of our work for the world’s most innovative companies and continues to be key area of investment for us globally.
 We’re excited to welcome Faraaz and Shana and look forward to announcing more additions to our global tech transactions team soon,” said Matthew Gemello

 addition to Orrick’s London office this year.
 In the Tech & Innovation area, he follows the additions of top cyber & data privacy lawyers Keily Blair

-, and regulatory and fintech lawyer Marco Boldini
+and James Lloyd, and regulatory and fintech lawyer Marco Boldini

 , all from PwC.
 The firm also added a market-leading, five-partner team from Watson Farley: energy and infrastructure advisors Evan Stergoulis

 , and real estate advisor Simon Folley